crismaproject/pilot-e-application/README.md

             name="setEditing"
             type="text"
             label="Set Editing"
             description="Toggle editing mode.
+If the provided value is 'true' the widget will display a modal dialog asking for initial data, such as exercise name (a.k.a. worldstate name), exercise description (a.k.a. worldstate description) and incident time.
-If the provided value is 'true' the widget will switch to editing mode.
+                         If the user provides appropriate values and accepts his input (answer 'OK') the widget will switch to editing mode.
+If the user cancels entry of exercise data the widget does not enter editing mode and issues an 'isEditing' event with the value 'false'.
                          If the provided value is 'false' and the widget is currently in editing mode the widget will probably stop editing: The user is asked if he wants to stop editing.
 If his answer is 'No' an 'isEditing' event with the value 'true' is issued.
 If his answer is 'Yes' the current values will be pushed to the backend and a 'getDataitem' event with a transient dataitem will be issued.
-                         This dataitem is not stored by the component (thus transient) and does not contain an 'id' or '$self' property as the widget does not know the origin of the worldstate and thus cannot fetch a proper id."
+This dataitem is not stored by the component (thus transient) and does not contain an 'id' or '$self' property as the widget does not know the origin of the worldstate and thus cannot fetch a proper id." friendcode="boolean"/>
-            friendcode="boolean"/>
         <OutputEndpoint
             name="getDataitem"